Wolsten/pips-groups/readme.md

-# SJD Subscribe Plugin
+# PIPS Plugin

-This plugin supports capturing subscribers and issuing notifications to subscribers.
-It uses opt in confirmation and SMTP mail settings to improve deliverability.
+This plugin supports capturing other groups that support free speech and debate in pubs

 ## Installation

-To install, copy the required source files (not including the test.sh script) into it's own plugin folder `sjd_subscribe_plugin` and then Activate as normal.
+To install, copy the required source files (not including the test.sh script) into it's own plugin folder `pips_groups_plugin` and then Activate as normal.

 ## Usage

-Create a page for managing subscriptions which has the `[sjd_subscribe_form]`.
+Create a page for managing subscriptions which has the `[PIPS_GROUPS_form]`.

 ## Settings